D-GAP: Improving Out-of-Domain Robustness via Dataset-Agnostic and Gradient-Guided Augmentation in Frequency and Pixel Spaces: Introduction

 We evaluate our method on four real-world datasets: wildlife recognition (iWildCam \cite{beery2021iwildcam, sagawaextending}), tumor detection (Camelyon17 \cite{bandi2018detection, sagawaextending}), bird species recognition (BirdCalls \cite{joly2022overview, gao2023out}), and galaxy morphology classification (Galaxy10 DECaLS \& SDSS \cite{Galaxy10}).
 Extensive experiments demonstrate that D-GAP consistently outperforms other baselines.
 Compared to other generic methods, D-GAP achieves improvements in OOD performance, including +2.1\% gains on iWildCam, +4.2\% on Camelyon17, +5.6\% on BirdCalls, and +9.3\% on Galaxy10.
-Also, it surpasses dataset-specific augmentation strategies tailored for different datasets.
-Additionally, D-GAP also makes average gains of +1.8\% accuracy on standard benchmark datasets (PACS \cite{li2017deeper}, Office-Home \cite{venkateswara2017deep}, and Digits-DG \cite{zhou2020deep}), showing its improvement across diverse distribution shifts.
-We further analyse the effectiveness of D-GAP connecting same-class cross-domain samples while separating different-class examples.
+Also, our method surpasses dataset-specific augmentation strategies tailored for different datasets.
+Additionally, D-GAP also makes average gains of +1.9\% accuracy on standard benchmark datasets (PACS \cite{li2017deeper}, Office-Home \cite{venkateswara2017deep}, and Digits-DG \cite{zhou2020deep}), showing its improvement across diverse distribution shifts.
+We further analyze the generalizability of D-GAP on various backbone networks and the its effectiveness of connecting same-class cross-domain samples while separating different-class examples.

 Our work makes the following contributions: (1) We propose D-GAP, a dataset-agnostic target augmentation method that works in both the frequency and pixel spaces, through gradient-guided amplitude interpolation and spatial blending, respectively.
 (2) Our method is general and adaptive, with strong performance in real-world applications without dataset-specific manipulation.
-(3) We achieve state-of-the-art results on both real-world and general benchmark datasets, significantly outperforming other baselines.
+(3) We achieve state-of-the-art results across multiple backbones on both real-world and general benchmark datasets.